 Step 1: Online Marketing

 You might be surprised by the answer that I will give in a moment.
-But I wanted to start by telling you a story of one of my clients.
-A client called one day who was upset because one of his competitors had been “beating” him online and that they were getting 50% of their work from their website.
+But I wanted to start by telling you a story of one of my home inspector clients.
+A home inspector that I market for called one day and was upset because one of his competitors had been “beating” him online and that they were getting 50% of their work from their website.
 We had been doing some SEO for this client for about 6-8 months – so still a new client.
 So we delved into it a bit, and here is what we found out.